Lord Richard 'Dickie' Attenborough: 1923 - 2014

 Feeling the need to be director decisive I replied, “I think that a nice shirt and tie would be perfect.”

 “No trouble at all.”
 And with that he hung up and turned up beaming ten minutes later.

 Dickie’s manner during the shoot was one of unbridled enthusiasm.
 When I showed him the polaroids he smiled and exclaimed that they were ‘like a Hockney painting’ which was (somewhat flattering) praise indeed.

 He also regaled me with anecdotes and advice about acting and directing.
 The one that has stayed with me ever since was (and I am paraphrasing here), “Never take your editor on a shoot.
 They must never see the effort that goes into getting a particular shot as it may encourage them to give it more screen time than it deserves.”
 And that was just one of his many gems.

 Dickie didn’t seem to have a cynical or jaded bone in his body — which for someone of his stature and experience was remarkable.
 He seem to still genuinely love his craft and was enthusiastically supportive of anyone who shared any of his creative passions — at least he certainly was with me.

 Spending an afternoon with Dickie remains one of the highlights of my professional career to date.
 He was a kind and gracious man, and I can’t help but feel that his death marks the end of an era.
 He will be missed.
 R.I.P.

-Photographer: James Bareham
+Photography and retouching: James Bareham